HandBrake/HandBrake-docs/source/docs/en/latest/help/troubleshooting-common-issues.markdown

 If the above does not solve your issue, someone may be able to help via HandBrake's [Community support](community-support.html) channels.

 <!-- /.system-windows -->

+[^nightly-builds]: Nightly builds are based on HandBrake's latest development code, including new and experimental features that may be unstable or significantly different than the latest release version.
+Although everyone is welcome to try them, nightly builds are best suited for experienced users and developers.

+[^gatekeeper-disabled]: If Gatekeeper is disabled on your Mac, you may not see this message.

+[^gatekeeper-instructions]: These instructions are taken directly from Apple's Gatekeeper support documents.
+You can learn more about Gatekeeper [here](https://support.apple.com/en-us/HT202491)